dtr-org/docs.unit-e.io/reference/rpc/createrawtransaction.rst

 ::

     {
-      "address": x.xxx,    (numeric or string, required) The key is the unite address, the numeric value (can be string) is the UTE amount
+      "address": x.xxx,    (numeric or string, required) The key is the Unit-e address, the numeric value (can be string) is the UTE amount
       "data": "hex"      (string, required) The key is "data", the value is hex encoded data ,...
     }